tacosConference/34.tacosConference/README.markdown

 ## How to clone the website
 **1. Check whether you have installed [Git](https://git-scm.com/).**

 In the command line, type:
 ```sh
 git --version
 ```
 You know you have git installed when you see something like `git version 2.25.1`.
-If you don't, follow steps 1 and 2 in [this tutorial].
+If you don't, follow steps 1 and 2 in [this tutorial](https://docs.slam.phil.hhu.de/#/github_tut).
 For windows users, substitute the step that uses `sudo apt install git` with a download from [here](https://git-scm.com/download/win).

-**2. Install the prerequisites for the website** Follow the tutorial for your operating system [here](https://jekyllrb.com/docs/installation/#requirements)and check if you have NodeJS installed:
+**2. Install the prerequisites for the website** Follow the tutorial for your operating system [here](https://jekyllrb.com/docs/installation/#requirements) and check if you have NodeJS installed:
 ```sh
 node --version
 ```